hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

   or `topic`
 - `REST_TEST_INCLUDE='^(account|token).*$'` will include only test cases that start with either `account` or `token`

-To run a testkube test / testsuite with test case filters, do
+To run a testkube test / testsuite with test case filters, run the following:

 ```shell
 testkube run testsuite test-suite-rest -v REST_TEST_EXCLUDE='^transaction.*$' -v WEB3_TEST_INCLUDE='^.*receive.*$'